Python obfuscator online

 (as a web form)

 This web form obfuscates your one-file Python program or module within seconds.
+It is based on a limited version of the larger-scale BitBoost Python obfuscator, which obfuscates much more complicated programs or packages.

 It achieves NON-1:1 mapping of identifiers within your program to obfuscated identifiers.
 For example, not only is 'self' no longer 'self', but 'self' is generally replaced by a variety of different gibberish identifiers, without impairing program functionality.